Yawning is a symptom of adderall,

-This isn’t the same thing as saying
+Which isn’t the same thing as saying

-neither of us enjoys learning.
+neither of us likes a little learning.

 There’s no greater pleasure in the world

 than learning about it.
-I learned this.
+I learned this too.

-stranded his mind in Wonderland.
+his mind stranded in Wonderland.

-When I tell him what a spyglass is,
+But when I tell him what a spyglass is,

 we’re suddenly performing Peter Pan.